In the individual application descriptions shown below, important information regarding Processes, Challenges, Guidelines and Methods can be found.

 Freeze drying (or lyophilization) is a technique used to remove water from a solution to leave behind a more stable dry product.
 This technique involves freezing the product on a shelf using extremely low temperatures, applying a vacuum and then slowly heating the product to ensure the ice turns into vapor in order to remove the water content.

-Cleanrooms are enclosed spaces in which the environment is tightly, often used in the pharmaceutical and medical industries to maintain and avoid contamination.
+Cleanrooms are enclosed spaces in which the environment is tightly controlled, often used in the pharmaceutical and medical industries to maintain and avoid contamination.

 Autoclaves in the pharmaceutical and medical industries must comply with established standards and norms (EN 285 and ISO 17665) to ensure that their process continues to provide safe and sterile results.